All Episodes

 I don't have a problem with it.

-It's the venue in which they're doing it, and it's not just that.
+It's the venue in which they're doing it.

-Well, I can't continue the last year.
+Well, I can't venue the last.

-If if I may, if I may translate for you, I think I know what really bothers you about it.
+If I may, if I may translate for you, I think I know what really bothers you about it.

 Okay.